bruab/bruab.github.io/_posts/2021-07-19-core-values.md

 ### Introspection

 I have spent, and continue to spend, a ton of time journaling, reading and reflecting, and talking to others about feelings.
-(Feel free to browse [dozens of tweets](https://twitter.com/search?q=from%3Abriandavidhall%20(feelings%20OR%20feels)&src=typed_query) on the topic.)

 Originally I thought of this as a core value, but really I think it gives me the courage and self awareness to be authentic, reduces stress that would compromise my health, and is in fact a form of learning.